s0rta/revengate-new/roadmap.md

 - [x] bug: Android font renders accented chars differently than the same letter withtout accent
 - [x] bug: center on hero after victory is not working
 - [x] bug: crash when restarting after death
-- [ ] health bar than turns red when low on HPs
-- [ ] remove the beta desclaimer
 - [x] active weapon is highlighted in a corner icon, icon is tappable for quick attack
 - [x] message with the looted item(s)
 - [x] pan is normalized to be fairly constant no matter what the zoom level is